pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/two-column-script/two-column-script.md

 |   | | |

 ## Example: Two column script and 3 act structure
-In previous sections we have s[een the three act structure](/story-concepts/three-act-structure.md).
+In previous sections we have [seen the three act structure](/story-concepts/three-act-structure.md).
 Here is an example of how you work it into a template to help the thinking over the events of your story, in a two column script.

 ![Two Column Script](/assets/Story crafting print out v2.png)

-download this template: <a href="https://docs.google.com/open?id=0BwdlhrSSXSiEUEdOQTJwcEVld1k" target="_blank">doc</a>, <a href="https://docs.google.com/open?id=0BwdlhrSSXSiELUF1bFhTSGZGSEU" target="_blank">pdf</a>, <a href="https://docs.google.com/open?id=0BwdlhrSSXSiEekgyYUROd3Jvc2s" target="_blank">pages</a>, <a href="https://docs.google.com/spreadsheet/ccc?key=0AgdlhrSSXSiEdENydkQ1WXBTYXJoSlRtdUs1RkNtT0E">Google Doc Spreedsheet</a>.
+<i>You can download this template: <a href="https://docs.google.com/open?id=0BwdlhrSSXSiEUEdOQTJwcEVld1k" target="_blank">doc</a>, <a href="https://docs.google.com/open?id=0BwdlhrSSXSiELUF1bFhTSGZGSEU" target="_blank">pdf</a>, <a href="https://docs.google.com/open?id=0BwdlhrSSXSiEekgyYUROd3Jvc2s" target="_blank">pages</a>, <a href="https://docs.google.com/spreadsheet/ccc?key=0AgdlhrSSXSiEdENydkQ1WXBTYXJoSlRtdUs1RkNtT0E">Google Doc Spreedsheet</a></i>.

 ## Structure: simplified